Home / India Electronic Signature Compliance Explanation

 Are electronic signatures legal in India?
 What laws primarily regulate electronic signatures?

-What types of electronic signatures are recognized in India?
+What are the types of electronic signatures recognized in India?
 What are the requirements for each?

-In what scenarios is a digital signature required in India?
+In which scenarios in India is a digital signature required?

-In what scenarios is a traditional signature required in India?
+In which scenarios in India is a traditional signature required?